JelleZijlstra/clirm/README.md

 * Tight integration with the type system.
 Fields can be declared as `Field[T]()`, where `T` is a normal Python type.

-Clorm requires that every table has an `id` column containing a unique identifier.
+Clirm requires that every table has an `id` column containing a unique identifier.

 ## Usage